Richard B. Russell Professor

 More About

 Bullock’s teaching and research specialties are legislative politics and southern politics.
 He has been recognized for outstanding teaching by the Department of Political Science, the Honors Program, and the Student Government Association.
 In 1993, Bullock was one of four professors in the College of Arts and Sciences to receive its highest teaching award.
-He was named the outstanding professor in the School of Public and International Affairs in 2003.
+He was the initial winner of the outstanding professor in the School of Public and International Affairs.
 In 2005 he won the University of Georgia’s highest teaching award.

 Areas of Expertise